You've just received your company-wide, employee engagement survey.

-Right as you’re about to open that email, another five come in with differing levels of urgency.
+Right as you’re about to look at the data, three emails come in with differing levels of urgency.

-You decide to put the employee engagement survey results on the backburner until later that day.
+You decide to put the employee survey results on the back burner until later that day.
 But when the end of the day comes and you draw up your to-do list for tomorrow, there isn’t enough time to review those results.